vtexdocs/dev-portal-content/docs/guides/Integration-Guides/catalog-integration/create-a-brand.md

 [Brands](https://help.vtex.com/en/tracks/catalog-101--5AF0XfnjfWeopIFBgs3LIQ/7i3sB8fgkqUp5NoH5yJtfh) work as product attributes that help end customers to identify a product and the business behind it.

-A product needs to be associated with one brand to exist.
+A product can only be associated with a single brand.
+Each product needs to be associated with a brand to exist.
 Therefore, creating a Brand is a mandatory step when configuring your Catalog.
 Usually, it is the second step for catalog integration, after creating categories.
 For more information on Catalog structure and integration flow at VTEX, check our [Catalog overview](https://developers.vtex.com/vtex-rest-api/docs/catalog-overview).

+## Create a brand

 To create a brand, use the [Create Brand](https://developers.vtex.com/vtex-rest-api/reference/catalog-api-post-brand) endpoint.
 In this endpoint, the request and the response follow the same structure.
 See the example below: